 Know These Exercise Warning Signs

-When you're pregnant, exercise can help you feel better, sleep sounder, and build stamina for getting through labor.
-But you need to tune in to how you feel.
-If you pay attention, your body has ways of telling you when to back off or when there's a problem.
-Take a moment to learn the warning signs during exercise.
+When you're pregnant, exercise can help you feel better, sleep more soundly, and build stamina for getting through labor.
+Your body has ways of telling you when to slow down or when there's a problem, so tune in to how you feel.
+Take a moment to learn more about the warning signs that you’re doing too much.

 When to Stop Exercising